pjvinmasangkay/Java_FinalProject/README.md

 ## IV.
 Instructions for running the program

+### Prerequisites:

+Ensure you have installed the Java Development Kit (JDK).

+Install an IDE such as IntelliJ IDEA or Visual Studio Code.

+### Setting Up the Project:

+Create a new project folder on your local machine.
+Inside the folder, create a directory structure with the following files:

+Transaction.java

+Account.java

+FinanceWise.java

+Main.java

 Upon starting, the program displays a welcome screen with three options:
 1. **Login**: Enter your username and password to access your account.
 2. **Create Account**: Register a new account with a username and password.